KULeuven-Diepenbeek/osc-course/content/ch6-tasks/lab2_threadsmgmt.md

     * the king **doesn't** wait for the greetings before he goes back to sleep

 {{% figure src="/img/os/sc_642.png" title="An example output" %}}

-* Add to the previous exercise the feature that the king **does** have to wait for the greetings of every servant before he goes back to sleep